A double-inductive proof of Moessner's theorem: Introduction

 To get the intuition behind it, let us start off by dropping every second number in a stream of positive integers.
 We obtain the stream

 which is a stream of odd numbers.
 If we construct a new stream by partial summation on this stream, the resulting stream is that of square numbers

 Intriguing.
-A curious soul may now be tempted to ask, ``What if we are to begin with dropping every third number, constructing a new stream by partial summation, then dropping every second number in that stream, and constructing a new stream again by partial summation?"
-Interestingly, the resulting stream would then be the stream of cube numbers
+So what if we are to begin with dropping every third number, constructing a new stream by partial summation, then dropping every second number in that stream, and constructing a new stream again by partial summation?
+The resulting stream would then be the stream of cube numbers

 Moessner conjectured \cite{moessner} that the procedure above can be generalized into obtaining the stream

 if the procedure is began by dropping every $n$-th number, and this was what would later be known as Moessner's theorem, after first proven by Perron \cite{perron}.
 Moessner's theorem has been sequently proven by many others such as Paasche \cite{p}, Long \cite{l}, Hinze \cite{h}, Niqui and Rutten \cite{n_r}, and Kozen and Silva \cite{k_s}.